hpi-swa-teaching/CalDavClient/packages/CalDAV-Core.package/CALWebDAVCalendar.class/README.md

-I am a special calendar: a Web DAV Calendar
+I am a special calendar for importing a calendar via webDAV, I need credentials and url